Louisiana Eviction Notice Templates (4)

 Step 8 – Evict Tenant

-If the tenant fails to vacate within twenty-four (24) hours following the eviction judgment, the landlord may file a Warrant for Possession (a.k.a.
-Writ of Possession) with the court for a small fee.
+If the tenant fails to vacate within 24 hours following the eviction judgment, the landlord may file a Warrant for Possession (a.k.a.
+Writ of Possession).
 This document will authorize law enforcement to remove the tenant from the premises.
-The landlord must then schedule a time for a constable, marshall, or the sheriff to visit the property and remove the tenant.
+The landlord must then schedule a time for a constable, marshall, or sheriff to visit the property and remove the tenant.